Hearts Knit Together in Love

 I join Peggy in welcoming you to this new semester.
 You are a wonderful sight.

 In my opening devotional two years ago, I spoke on the need for us to physically gather together in Provo.
-Citing the Prophet Joseph Smith’s observation that “compact society is absolutely necessary”1 to the educational enterprise, I boldly proclaimed, “There is something about physical proximity—about gathering in a compact society—that is essential to . . . the kind of education that is most important [to us].”2
+Citing the observation by early Church leaders that “compact society is absolutely necessary”1 to the educational enterprise, I boldly proclaimed, “There is something about physical proximity—about gathering in a compact society—that is essential to . . . the kind of education that is most important [to us].”2

 Six months later, that message of gathering and proximity was suddenly replaced by a plea to scatter and socially distance.
 Talk about a statement that did not age well.
 Like so many other things, the desirability of physical proximity and compact society seemed to be radically altered by the coronavirus.